dehero/mwscr/CONTRIBUTING.md

 dehero.2024-02-17-10-53-36.2.png
 ```

-Processed versions will be added to [proposed posts](docs/inbox/index.md) the next time files are imported from the
+Processed versions will be added to [inbox](docs/inbox/index.md) the next time files are imported from the storage.
-storage.

 ### Preparing a post